 Under the leadership of Principal David Smith (1984-1994), Queen's worked to maintain its high graduate and undergraduate standards.
 It sought as well to build on its roots as a place that welcomes students from all parts of Canadian society and from around the world.

-As part of a small construction boom, the university built a new School of Policy Studies and a five-storey technology centre (Walter Light Hall).
+As part of a small construction boom, the university built a new School of Policy Studies and a seven-storey technology centre (Walter Light Hall).
 The most important project on campus in the early 1990s was the $48 million Stauffer Library at the corner of Union Street and University Avenue.

 A dramatic development off campus was the donation of England's historic Herstmonceux Estate, complete with a 15th-century moated castle, to Queen's in 1993 by alumnus Alfred Bader.
 The estate serves as the Bader International Study Centre .